Tutorial¶

 ID

-Scopus is very comprehensive and reliable in general, and Scopus Author IDs are curated and fairly correct, on average.
-But few problems remain that you should be aware of and that sosia can deal with.
-This relates mostly to the issue of disambiguation of names.
-Sometimes there are multiple profiles for one researcher, or one profile contains documents that in reality belong to another researcher.
+Scopus is generally very comprehensive and reliable, and Scopus Author IDs are well-curated and fairly accurate on average.
+However, some issues remain that you should be aware of, and sosia can help address them.
+These issues primarily relate to the disambiguation of names.
+Occasionally, there may be multiple profiles for a single researcher, or a profile may include documents that actually belong to another researcher.

-First off, you should always check the uniqueness of a profile for which you want to find matches.
-To correct for incomplete or multiple profiles, you can provide a list of Scopus Author IDs in case there are multiple Scopus profiles for a researcher.
-To deal with profiles with too many documents, you can specify a list of Scopus EIDs (the Elsevier ID for a document) to use exclusively to determine the characteristics (in this case, an ID is still required):
+First, you should always verify the correctness of the profile for which you want to find matches.
+In case multiple profiles belong to the same researcher, you can provide a list of Scopus Author IDs.
+To address profiles with too many documents, you can specify the list of Scopus EIDs (the Elsevier ID for a document) to use exclusively for determining the characteristics (an ID is still required in this case):

 >>> eids = ['2-s2.0-84959420483', '2-s2.0-84949113230',